View Charles Frankenberg's Obituary on emissourian.com and share memories

 |

+Charles was born March 26, 1938, in Washington, to Aloysius Frankenberg and wife Frances, nee^ Voss.
+Charles graduated from St. Francis Borgia High School in Washington.
+He was united in marriage to Betty Willming April 4, 1959, at St. Francis Borgia Church in Washington.
+While making their home in Washington, the marriage was blessed with three children.

+Charles enjoyed a successful career in the auto manufacturing business.
+He retired from Chrysler after 30 years as a metal finish inspector.
+Charles loved his family dearly, and enjoyed the opportunities he was afforded to spend time with them, making wonderful memories.
+He was a member of New Life Church in Washington, and considered it one of his greatest blessings to witness for his savior, Jesus Christ.
+In his free time, Charles was an honorary firefighter, who volunteered for the Washington Fire Department.

-He is survived by his wife, Betty Frankenberg, Washington; two sons, Rick Frankenberg and wife Cindy, and John Frankenberg and wife Laura, all of Washington: one daughter, Becki Skaggs and husband Tim, Washington; other relatives and many friends.
+Charles is survived by his wife, Betty, Washington; two sons, Rick Frankenberg and wife Cindy, and John Frankenberg and wife Laura, all of Washington; one daughter, Becki Skaggs and husband Tim, Washington; three sisters, Betty Licklinder and husband Lloyd, Cuba, Mo., Joan Maune and husband Rich, and Mary Riegel and husband Ken, all of Washington; five brothers, Tom Frankenberg and wife Shirley, Jim Frankenberg and wife Bonnie, Ron Frankenberg, Mark Frankenberg and wife Nancy, and Danny Frankenberg, all of Washington: eight grandchildren; and eight great-grandchildren.

+He was preceded in death by his son, Douglas, in infancy; his great-grandson, Austin Frankenberg; his parents; and sister-in-law, Carol Frankenberg.

+Services will be private.
+A public memorial will be held at a later date.

-Due to recent regulations regarding public events, friends and family are encouraged to leave condolences, or share memorials to the family by visiting the funeral home's website.
+Due to recent regulations regarding public events, we encourage those who wish to leave condolences or share memories for the family on the Tribute Wall, to visit our website, Oltmannfuneralhome.com.